Mobile broadband modem: 1G and 2G

+While some analogue mobile phones provided a standard RJ11 telephone socket into which a normal landline modem could be plugged, this only provided slow dial-up connections, usually 2.4 kilobits per second (kbit/s) or less.
+In 1984, Spectrum Information Technologies released the first mobile broadband modem, the Bridge, which connected to the analogue Advanced Mobile Phone System (AMPS) of the United States.
+It connected in between the telephone socket and a computer's serial port, providing its own proprietary error correction routines in order to reduce the incidence of dropped connections during handover, a major problem when plugging into cellular transceivers directly.
+Because of its proprietary protocols, it necessitated a corresponding device at the site of the called party or central office, which was branded the Span.

+The first personal computer with a built-in mobile broadband modem was the ITC 286 CAT, a laptop by Intelligence Technology Corporation.
+Released in 1988, it featured a Hayes-compatible AMPS modem capable of transmitting data at 1.2 kbit/s.

-While some analogue mobile phones provided a standard RJ11 telephone socket into which a normal landline modem could be plugged, this only provided slow dial-up connections, usually 2.4 kilobit per second (kbit/s) or less.
-The next generation of phones, known as 2G (for 'second generation'), were digital, and offered faster dial-up speeds of 9.6kbit/s or 14.4kbit/s without the need for a separate modem.
-A further evolution called HSCSD used multiple GSM channels (two or three in each direction) to support up to 43.2kbit/s.
+The next generation of phones, known as 2G (for 'second generation'), were digital, and offered faster dial-up speeds of 9.6 kbit/s or 14.4 kbit/s without the need for a separate modem.
+A further evolution called HSCSD used multiple GSM channels (two or three in each direction) to support up to 43.2 kbit/s.
 All of these technologies still required their users to have a dial-up ISP to connect to and provide the Internet access - it was not provided by the mobile phone network itself.

 The release of 2.5G phones with support for packet data changed this.
 The 2.5G networks break both digital voice and data into small chunks, and mix both onto the network simultaneously in a process called packet switching.
 This allows the phone to have a voice connection and a data connection at the same time, rather than a single channel that has to be used for one or the other.
 The network can link the data connection into a company network, but for most users the connection is to the Internet.
 This allows web browsing on the phone, but a PC can also tap into this service if it connects to the phone.
 The PC needs to send a special telephone number to the phone to get access to the packet data connection.
 From the PC's viewpoint, the connection still looks like a normal PPP dial-up link, but it is all terminating on the phone, which then handles the exchange of data with the network.
-Speeds on 2.5G networks are usually in the 30–50kbit/s range.
+Speeds on 2.5G networks are usually in the 30–50 kbit/s range.